2020–21 EBU Player of the Year Championship

 The 2020–21 EBU Player of the Year Championship is the current season of this competition.
 Points were accumulated over the EBU's nine most prestigious events from 1 October 2020 to 30 September 2021 (the Premier League did not take place due to COVID-19).
 Boye Brogeland and Espen Erichsen became the second pair to share the title.

-List of Competitions
+List of competitions

-Summary of Results
+Results

 This list displays the top ten players; 157 players received points.
 Winners of each event are highlighted in bold.
 NH indicates Not Held.